PieterBijl/Group28/README.md

 ## Conclusion and Recommendations
 During this project the pix2pix algorithm was used to train models on a variety of pixelated images.
 The training data was pixelated with different amounts of pixels to introduce variety.
-The models have been trained using a wide range of hyperparameters and assessed the quality of all the different models by comparing the PSNR of test images.
+The models have been trained using a wide range of hyperparameters and assessed the quality of all the different models by comparing the PSNR of test images.<br>
 To conclude we find that although the pix2pix algorithm has some potential towards enhancing or restoring images, it is lacking when small details are important.
 Some important lessons that we have learned from this experiment are:
 - Data should consist of images with a variational blur to ensure that the model can handle different types of pixelated images.
 - Careful hyperparameter tuning is of great importance for optimal results.